Mohammad Fazl

-Mullah Mohammad Fazl (محمد فضل [mʊˈhamad fɑˈzɪl]; born 1967) is the former acting Deputy Defense Minister of the Islamic Emirate of Afghanistan, serving from 7 September 2021 to 21 September 2021.
+Mullah Mohammad Fazl (محمد فضل [mʊˈhamad fɑˈzɪl]; born 1967) is a member of the Taliban militant group and the First Deputy Defense Minister of the Islamic Emirate of Afghanistan, having assumed the role on 7 September 2021.
 He also served in the position during the previous Taliban government (1996–2001).

 He was held in the Guantanamo Bay detention camps in Cuba for 12 years after being classified as an enemy combatant by the United States.
 His Guantanamo Internment Serial Number was 7.
 He arrived at the Guantanamo detention camps on 11 January 2002 and was held there until 31 May 2014.
 He was released, along with the other four members of the so-called Taliban Five—Khairullah Khairkhwa, Abdul Haq Wasiq, Norullah Noori, and Mohammad Nabi Omari—in exchange for the release of United States Army soldier Bowe Bergdahl, a convicted deserter who had been held captive by the Taliban-aligned Haqqani network.

-Background
+Early life

-Not much is known about Fazl's past.
-He belongs to kakar tribe of pashtun and he previously served as the Deputy Minister of Defense during the 1996–2001 rule of the Islamic Emirate of Afghanistan.
 American intelligence analysts estimate that Fazl was born in 1967, in Sekzi, Caher Cineh District, Uruzgan Province, Afghanistan.
+Fazl belonged to Kakar tribe of Pashtuns.
+Previously he served as the Deputy Minister of Defense during the 1996–2001 rule of the Islamic Emirate of Afghanistan.
 He negotiated an amnesty with the Afghan Northern Alliance leader Abdul Rashid Dostum.
 It is alleged that he is responsible for killing thousands of Shi'a Afghans between 1996 and late 2001.

 Held aboard the USS Bataan

-Former Taliban Ambassador to Pakistan Abdul Salam Zaeef described being flown to the United States Navy's amphibious warfare vessel, the USS Bataan (LHD-5), for special interrogation.
+Former Taliban Ambassador to Pakistan Abdul Salam Zaeef described his capture and being flown to the United States Navy's amphibious warfare vessel, the USS Bataan (LHD-5), for special interrogation.
 Zaeef wrote that the cells were located six decks down, were only 1 meter by 2 meters.
 He wrote that the captives weren't allowed to speak with one another, but that he "eventually saw that Mullahs Fazal, Noori, Burhan, Wasseeq Sahib and Rohani were all among the other prisoners."
 Historian Andy Worthington, author of The Guantanamo Files, identified Fazil as one of the men Zaeef recognized.

 Release negotiations

 Most Afghans had been repatriated to Afghanistan by 2009.
-Throughout the fall of 2011 and the winter of 2012, the United States conducted peace negotiations with the Taliban, and widely leaked was that a key sticking point was the ongoing detention of Fazl and four other senior Taliban, Norullah Noori, Khirullah Khairkhwa, Abdul Haq Wasiq and Mohammed Nabi.
+Throughout the fall of 2011 and the winter of 2012, the United States conducted peace negotiations with the Taliban, and it was widely leaked that a key sticking point was the ongoing detention of Fazl and four other senior Taliban, Norullah Noori, Khirullah Khairkhwa, Abdul Haq Wasiq and Mohammed Nabi.
 Negotiations hinged on a proposal to send the five men directly to Doha, Qatar, where they would be allowed to set up an official office for the Taliban.